Quick Tips for Styling Blankets and Throws

 The easiest way to tell these layers apart?
 Size!
 Blankets are bigger than throws.
 Since blankets are intended for use on a bed, they usually come in several sizes.
 For example, our blankets come in Twin, Queen, and King sizes.
 Throws, on the other hand, come in one size.
 This varies slightly, but as a general rule of thumb, throws are between 50” by 60” and 50” by 70”.
 (Yes, all our throws fall in this range!)

-3. MaterialMaterial Blanket Blog
+3. MaterialMaterial Icon

 Since blankets are meant for use on a bed, they come in a range of fabrics from cotton for summer to flannel and fleece for winter.
 These big, cozy layers are often made from one large piece of fabric and can be lined or quilted.
 Since throws can serve as decor (along with being cozy!), they’re commonly made from luxurious fabrics like faux fur or velvet.